nodejs/llhttp/README.md

 request line, the status line, the headers or a chunk header.
 With this flag only a CR is required to terminate such sections.

+**Enabling this flag can pose a security issue since you will be exposed to request smuggling attacks.
+USE WITH CAUTION!**

 ### `void llhttp_set_lenient_optional_cr_before_lf(llhttp_t* parser, int enabled)`

 Enables/disables lenient handling of line separators.